then the Lord knows how to rescue the godly from temptation, and to keep the unrighteous under punishment for the day of judgment,2 Peter 2:9(NASB)

 After having reminded us of God's divine nature, His supernatural power, His enduring promises to His people, and the incredible resource we have in His written Word, the aging apostle gives a comprehensive outline of the rebellious nature of these false teachers and their animalistic, deceitful, mercenary, and sinful ways - even denying the Lord Who bought them with His own precious blood.

 As a warning to the wicked and an encouragement to his readers, Peter reminds us that God is faithful to fulfil His plans and purposes and that we will not be overcome by evil.
-He cites a number of instances which demonstrate both i) the Lord's judgement of the wicked and ii) the Lord's deliverance of His people.
-He shows in his illustrations that all things work together for the eternal good of those that love the Lord and are fitting into His plan - even when we fail or are going through difficult times.
+He cites a number of instances which demonstrate both the Lord's judgement of the wicked, and the Lord's deliverance of His people.
+He shows in his illustrations that all things work together for the eternal good of those that love the Lord and are fitting into His plan, even when we fail or are going through difficult times.

-He used the historic examples of the evil antediluvian civilization and the destruction of Sodom and Gomorrah as classic demonstrations that the wicked will be both judged and punished.
-But he also referenced Lot who believed God's Word and yet failed to live the godly life that honours the Lord... and results in many spiritual blessings.
+He used the historic examples of the evil antediluvian civilization, and the destruction of Sodom and Gomorrah as classic demonstrations that the wicked will be both judged and punished.
+But he also referenced Lot who believed God's Word and yet failed to live the godly life that honours the Lord, and in so doing forfeited many spiritual blessings.

-Peter points out that IF the Lord, "rescued righteous Lot, whose spirit was distressed by the unrestrained behaviour of the immoral people of Sodom," does this not show that God KNOWS who are His.
-He knows our heart and is able and willing to rescue ALL His people from destruction - even when we fail Him.
+Peter points this out about the Lord: "If God...delivered righteous Lot, who was oppressed by the filthy conduct of the wicked...then the Lord knows how to deliver the godly out of temptations and to reserve the unjust under punishment for the day of judgment."
+Does this not show that God KNOWS who are His.
+He knows our heart and is able and willing to rescue ALL His people from destruction, even when we fail Him.
 Indeed, Paul reminds us that when we are faithless, HE remains faithful to His blood-bought children.

 No matter how terrible things become, we have an assurance that God's judgement of evil and His punishment of the wicked will surely happen.
 We also have confidence that false teachers, who lead God's people astray, will be punished for their rebellious, animalistic, deceitful, mercenary, and sinful ways.

 Heavenly Father, how I bless and thank You for Your precious Word.
-Thank You for the many truths I learn from its pages and the reassurances I receive that both the righteous judgement of the wicked and gracious deliverance of the righteous is the outcome.
+Thank You for the many truths I learn from its pages, and the reassurances I receive that both the righteous judgement of the wicked and gracious deliverance of the righteous, is the outcome of this world.
 Thank You that You know how to rescue Your people from both the temptations of the evil one and the inevitable trials that stalk the pathway of every man and woman.
-Give me discernment, I pray, to identify false teachers and their twisted doctrines and to stand fast on the Word of truth, for Your name's sake.
-Thank You that even in those times when I fail, through fear or lack of faith - that YOU remain faithful to the promises made to those who have trusted in Christ for the remission of sins and life everlasting.
-Help me to live and work, day by day, for Your praise and glory.
-This I ask in Jesus' name, AMEN.
+Thank You that even in those times when I fail through fear or lack of faith, You remain faithful and Your promises never fail.
+Praise You, Lord.
+In Jesus' name, AMEN.